ankitr42/gardenpi/README.md

-# WaterPI - WaterPI loves plants!
+# GardenPI - GardenPI loves plants!

-WaterPI is a raspberry pi based watering system for your garden.
+GardenPI is a raspberry pi based watering system for your garden.